 Priests are pious and are granted holy spells from their god, often to protect them and their friends.
-Such spells include the ability to heal wounds and to cure diseases and remove the affects of poisons.
+These spells can heal wounds, cure diseases and remove the effects of poisons.
 They are also granted the ability to strike down unnatural beings.